-On a more personal note, I started another writing project which has turned into a website.
+On a more personal note, in 2011, I started another writing project which turned into a website.
 The website, Talking Dog, is full of resources on LGBT folks and Christianity.

 After my own experience coming out to my church, I wanted to be able to give resources to churches and individuals to help them navigate through this difficult bend in the river.
 Change is very hard for everyone.
 It is especially hard for the church because change involves rethinking what God may want.
 It’s not that individuals can’t change, or even won’t change, but that change might involve God’s change–and that’s a change Christians won’t make.
 I understand that.
 I also understand, however, that God does not think negatively about gays and lesbians and that the change I’m asking, and others are asking them to make, is the change to orient themselves with God’s own position.

 Christians have been wrong on God’s opinions about slavery, about women, and we’ve even come up with a kinder, gentler approach to divorce.
 We’ve abandoned stoning our children for disobedience.
 With every leap we’ve made forward, God has not left us.
 And even in this, in embracing gay and lesbians as natural, and their Christianity as valid, God is with us.
 We need everybody in this journey.
 We can’t afford to exclude in error.